tellor-io/tellorToo/README.md

 ### Code example

-* Allow your contract to read from TellorToo
+Allow your contract to read from TellorToo

-TellorToo allows for faster data feeds.
-However, Tellor's data from Ethereum will supersede the oracle's value if the user challenges the validity of the value provided.

 ```solidity
 import "./TellorToo.sol";